HUST-D5DM/paper-reading/README.md

 # paper-reading

 ### 20181009
-prod2vec:E-commerce in Your Inbox:Product Recommendations at Scale
+PX) prod2vec:E-commerce in Your Inbox:Product Recommendations at Scale
-HIN2Vec: Explore Meta-paths in Heterogeneous Information Networks for Representation Learning
+SY) HIN2Vec: Explore Meta-paths in Heterogeneous Information Networks for Representation Learning
-Atributed Network Embedding for Learning in a Dynamic Environment
+WL) Atributed Network Embedding for Learning in a Dynamic Environment
 ### 20180926
-Perceive Your Users in Depth: Learning Universal User Representations from Multiple E-commerce Tasks
+ZRT) Perceive Your Users in Depth: Learning Universal User Representations from Multiple E-commerce Tasks
  CARL: Content Aware Representation Learning for Heterogeneous Networks
-GAN : An Overview
+SY) GAN : An Overview
  Community Detection in Attributed Graphs An Embedding Approach
 ### 20180919
-Name Disambiguation in AMiner: Clustering, Maintenance, and Human in the Loop
+ZRT) Name Disambiguation in AMiner: Clustering, Maintenance, and Human in the Loop
  On Exploring Semantic Meanings of Links for Embedding Social Networks
 ### 20181016
-Some basic Knowledge of Reinforcement Learning
+SY) Some basic Knowledge of Reinforcement Learning